Sydney Swans: 2014–2016: Grand final losses

-Ahead of their first final against cross-town rivals the Giants, the Swans confirmed that they would play all home finals at the SCG except for Sydney Derbies, which would be played at ANZ Stadium.
+Ahead of their first final against cross-town rivals the Giants, the Swans confirmed that they would play all home finals at the SCG except for Sydney Derbies, which would be played at Stadium Australia.
 The final would create history, being the first Sydney Derby to be played in a final.
 It was also the first time that the Giants would make the finals in their fifth year.
 In a low-scoring first half, the Swans were very competitive, trailing by only 2 points.
 However, a mark not paid to Isaac Heeney midway through the third quarter turned all the momentum the Giants way, as they kicked away to win by 36 points.
 The Swans only kicked 2 goals after half-time with Giant Jeremy Cameron outscoring them in the third quarter alone with 3 goals.
 They were quick to bounce back the following week, thumping the Adelaide Crows by 6 goals, with Franklin and Tom Papley kicking 4 goals a piece, after a blistering 7 goal to 1 quarter.
 The story was pretty much the same in the preliminary final against the Geelong Cats at the MCG.
 The Swans kept the Cats goalless for the first quarter, and were never really challenged in their 37-point triumph.
 It would take them to their third grand final in five years, against the Western Bulldogs at the MCG.
 After leading by a scant 2-point margin at half time, the Bulldogs pulled away towards the end of the fourth quarter to hand Sydney their second grand final loss in three years.

 The Swans began the 2017 season with six straight losses, after being upset at home by Port Adelaide in the opening round, they were upset by Collingwood and Carlton, and suffered defeats to the Western Bulldogs, Greater Western Sydney (who won their first game at the SCG) and West Coast Eagles (in Perth).
 However, they managed to win 13 of their last 15, losing both their games to Hawthorn by 1 goal.
 Some of their best wins include against the reigning premiers the Bulldogs, GWS, and comeback wins against Richmond and Essendon.
 After becoming the first grand-finalist to lose their first six games, they have become the first team to reach the finals after starting the season 0–6.
 They would comprehensively defeat Essendon in their first final, before slumping to an ugly defeat against Geelong, ending their season.